Press "Enter" to skip to content

 How do I start?
 Where do I get a bugle?

-Every week I receive an email from someone who is interested in learning to play the bugle.
-Their desire is to play for military funerals when a live bugler can’t be found.
-With the decrease of support from active duty services to provide live musicians for military honors and the amount of funerals every day, many players are stepping in to fill the need.
+Every week I receive an email from someone interested in learning to play the bugle.
+Their goal is to play at military funerals when a live bugler can’t be found.
+With the decrease in support from active-duty services to provide live musicians for military honors and the number of funerals each day, many players are stepping in to fill the need.

 This is a wonderful and honorable thing to do.
-Many of these buglers are those who have not played in many years and some are starting from the very beginning.
-It is important to note that performing Taps on a bugle (or trumpet) is something that cannot be learned overnight.
+Many of these buglers have not played in many years, and some are starting from the very beginning.
+It is important to note that performing Taps on a bugle (or trumpet) cannot be learned overnight.
 It takes a strong desire, practice, patience, and a good instrument on which to learn.

-The best thing to do is to get a trumpet or cornet and take some lessons from a professional trumpeter.
-If you have played trumpet in the past you should have some of the basics down already and it shouldn’t take too long in getting your embouchure back into playing condition.
-If you are a beginner, find a good instrument and a good mouthpiece to start on and remember that it takes a little while to get a decent tone so be patient.
+The best thing to do is to get a trumpet or cornet and take lessons from a professional trumpeter or music teacher.
+If you have played the trumpet in the past, you should already have the basics down, and it shouldn’t take too long to get your embouchure back into playing condition.
+If you are a beginner, find a good instrument and a good mouthpiece to start with, and remember that it takes a little while to develop a decent tone, so be patient.
 A good teacher will guide you along.
 There are good trumpet methods available that your teacher will recommend.

 How do I find a teacher?

-Contact the music departments of local university and colleges.
-There are always some students who are willing to teach, especially those who are going into the music education field.
-You can ask the band director at the local high school for any references.
-Also check with the local musicians union or association.
+Contact the music departments of local universities and colleges.
+There are always students willing to teach, particularly those entering the field of music education.
+You can ask the band director at the local high school for references.
+Also, check with the local musicians’ union or association.

 If you are interested in just playing the bugle, I recommend the following: